riley-ios101/proj5/README.md

-# Project 5 - *Daily Dose of Dogs*
+# Project 5 - *Daily Dose of Dogs (and Some Cats)*

 Submitted by: **Riley Dou**

-**Daily Dose of Dogs** is an app that is dedicated to our furry friends!
+**Daily Dose of Dogs (and Some Cats)** is an app that is dedicated to our furry friends!
 Scroll through and learn about what they are up to.

 Time spent: **3** hours spent in total